bernardosulzbach/bernardosulzbach.github.io/random/computational-photography.md

 color and depth from single images based on mask factorization.

-Factorization has several advantages, such as simplifying analysis, design, implementation, and deconvolution compared to previous approaches are based on optimization.
+Factorization has several advantages, such as simplifying analysis, design, implementation, and deconvolution compared to previous approaches based on optimization.

 For more details, the following paper is a relevant source.
 [Fortunato, H. E.